Minter blockchain

 }

-- Address - Address of candidate in Minter Network.
+- Address - candidate's address on the Minter Network.
 This address would be able to control candidate.
-Also all rewards will be sent to this address.
+Also, all rewards will be sent to this address;

-- PubKey - Public key of a validator.
+- PubKey - public key of the validator;

-- Commission - Commission (from 0 to 100) from rewards which delegators will pay to validator.
+- Commission - portion (from 0 to 100%) of rewards that delegators will pay to the validator;

 Delegate transaction